randose/mypyproj-cli/README.md

     - ARG project_name: Name of the Python project. [required]
     - ARG directory: Directory to create the Python project. [default: .]
     - OPTION --env: Select the build tool and environment manager. [default: pipenv]
-    - OPTION --test: Install the 'pytest' package, and set up a tests directory for easy testing. [default: True]
+    - OPTION --test: Install the 'pytest' package as a dev dependency, and set up a tests directory for easy testing. [default: True]
-  - vst-plugin: Create a new vst audio plugin project using the JUCE framework in C++ [not implemented]
+    - verbose --verbose, -v: Enable verbose output. [default: False]
+- add: Add a new dependency to the project TODO: Implement this
-    - ARG name: Name of the project [required]
+  - ARG dependency: Name of the dependency to add. [required]
-    - ARG path: Path to create the project [default: .]
+  - ARG directory: Directory of the project to add the dependency to. [default: .]
+  - OPTION --version: Version of the dependency to add. [default: latest]
+  - OPTION --dev: Add the dependency as a dev dependency. [default: False]
+- remove: Remove a dependency from the project